 The skin will take longer to recover from medium peels because they penetrate a little deeper to target the damage and reduce the appearance of hyperpigmentation, wrinkles, and acne scars.
 As a result, you can get a medium peel every four to six months.

 Deep skin peels are typically performed at the start of a lengthy treatment plan, laying the groundwork for success by providing a clean slate to work with.
-This is why these types of chemical peels are only advised every two to three years.
+These chemical peels are only advised every two to three years.
 In the interval, you can preserve your results with minor skin peels.

 Frequency for surface chemical peels